IRA – The Definition (it’s not exactly what you think)

 A self directed IRA (individual retirement account) is a way for people to control their own investments for their retirement portfolio and to diversify into non-traditional assets.
 A Self Directed IRA Plan offers investors the opportunity to invest in real estate, precious metals, and businesses and even provide private money loans to businesses or individuals.
 The real advantage being that all the returns on the investments grow tax-deferred, or in the case of Roth, tax-free in the retirement fund.

 The primary benefit is the control the investor exercises over their retirement account.
 One way to achieve the most control is to establish an LLC where the IRA holder is the manager of the business with the ownership held by the trust or custodian.
-This is referred to as an IRA Checkbook or Checkbook IRA because there is a business checking account established for the LLC.
+This is referred to as a Checkbook IRA because there is a business checking account established for the LLC.
 This arrangement provides great flexibility for the investor, but with great flexibility comes the need for personal responsibility.

 A Self-Directed Facilitator can help anyone who has traditional IRAs or 401ks set up a self-directed IRA.
 The Facilitator will provide the documents and guidance necessary to establish the trust account with a self-directed custodian.
 From there, the Self-Directed Facilitator will form the LLC for the IRA investment and enable the opening of a business checking account.
 No longer will the IRA be subject to delays and exorbitant transaction fees of a traditional custodial IRA or 401k.